sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  * Initialize subscriber.
  *  Init subscriber, optionally to filter by event-source.
  *
- *  Only one subscriber is accepted with NULL/empty subscription list.
- *  This subscriber is called the main receiver.
- *  The main receiver gets the privilege of caching events whenever the
- *  connection is dropped until reconnect and cached events are sent
- *  upon re-connect.
- *  Another additional privilege is all stats/SLA is collected for
- *  this receiver and recorded in STATE-DB
- *
  * Input:
  *  lst_subscribe_sources_t
  *      List of subscription sources of interest.